sshyran/aosp/nn/tools/test_generator/README.md

 #### AllOutputsAsInternalCoverter

-Add a dummy ADD operation after each model output to make it as an internal operand.
+Add a placeholder ADD operation after each model output to make it as an internal operand.
 Will skip if the model does not have any output tensor that is compatible with the ADD operation or if the model has more than one operation.

 #### Add variation to example